NeuralSens: Sensitivity Analysis of Neural Networks: Theoretical foundation

 \section{Theoretical foundation}

-The \pkg{NeuralSens} package has been designed to calculate the partial derivatives of the output with respect to the inputs of a MLP model in \proglang{R}.
-The remainder of this section explains the theory of multilayer perceptron models, how to calculate the partial derivatives of the output of this type of model with respect of its inputs and some sensitivity measures proposed by the authors.
+The \pkg{NeuralSens} package has been designed to calculate the partial derivatives of the output with regard to the inputs of a MLP model in \proglang{R}.
+The remainder of this section explains the theory of multilayer perceptron models, how to calculate the partial derivatives of the output of this type of model with regard to its inputs and some sensitivity measures proposed by the authors.